Resumes

 View our tips on getting started.

-Want additional support? attend a resume workshop or schedule an appointment with a career counselor.
+Want additional support? attend a resume workshop or connect with a career counselor at Career Center Virtual Drop-Ins.

 It depends.
 Generally, we recommend undergraduates have a one-page resume.
 For graduate students 1-2 pages is acceptable.
 Longer resumes also may be appropriate if you are applying to research positions, government positions, or roles in the performing arts.

-Talk with a career counselor if you are not sure what’s best for your situation.
+Connect with a career counselor at Career Center Virtual Drop-Ins if you are not sure what’s best for your situation.

 Experience comes in many forms!
 If you don’t have relevant work experience yet, consider highlighting class projects, internships, and club involvement.
 If you have work experience that is less related to your desired field, include it and emphasize the transferable elements, such as teamwork, communication, and problem-solving.